seanwash/vscode-vue-components/README.md

+# Notice - Deprecated

+This plugin fulfilled my needs for a while, but in the time since it was first released there are newer and more feature complete plugins around, and with more active maintainers.

+I now recommend using [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) as it has already solved a few of the issues that were opened for this plugin.
+Cheers!

 ## Features

 A simple plugin to support the highlighting of .vue files.
 So far tested with JavaScript, Coffeescript, and HTML.